CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-loops.md

 that we can see that the server really belongs to you.

-The name and contents of the text file is unique for each feedback loop, and can be fetched from the dashboard.
+The name and contents of the text file is unique for each feedback loop, and can be fetched from the Marketing Suite.
 You must copy it to one of two possible locations: to the root of your webserver, or to the same directory where your feedback script is located.
 Thus: if you've set up "https://domain.com/dir/script.php" as your feedback script, you must copy the "smtpeter-xxxxx.txt" file